Kwezza/iTidy/README.md

 - Has the option to skip WHDLoad folders if the author's layout is preferred (The window will still be resized and centered)
 - Can set folder view mode to View by icon, or view by name only

 I wrote this program because I wasn't happy with the default placement of icons when copied or extracted from archives.
-Also, I was not too fond of opening folders with a few icons and then having to scroll or resize the window to see them all.
+Also, I was not too fond of opening folder after folder with lots of icons and then having to scroll or resize the window to see them all.
 Although Workbench has built-in tools to tidy up folders, I needed something that could organize multiple folders at once.
 Originally designed to be used with an update to WHDArchiveExtractor (for extracting WHDLoad archives en masse), I have since found it useful for keeping my system tidy and decided to release it for others to, hopefully, find it useful.
 As it runs from the CLI, it can be incorporated into larger scripts that preinstall other software and then used to tidy up the icons and windows afterwards.

 ## Usage